* Topix hits highest since Aug 2015

 * Foreign short-covering seems to have run its course - analyst

-TOKYO, Sept 14 (Reuters) - Japanese stocks edged lower in choppy trade on Thursday and snapped a three-day winning streak, as weak Chinese economic data offset early gains when the broader Topix index hit the highest level in more than two years.
+TOKYO, Sept 14 (Reuters) - Japanese stocks were steady in choppy trade on Thursday morning, as weak Chinese economic data offset early gains when the broader Topix index hit the highest level in more than two years.

-Chinese data released in late morning showed factory output in the world's second-biggest economy grew 6.0 percent in August on-year, while fixed-asset investment expanded 7.8 percent in the first eight months, both well below economists' forecasts.
+Chinese data released earlier showed factory output in the world's second-biggest economy grew 6.0 percent in August on-year, while fixed-asset investment expanded 7.8 percent in the first eight months, both well below economists' forecasts.
 China is one of Japan's major export markets.

-Market participants said since the Nikkei hit a four-month low on Sept.
-8, foreign investors and hedge funds have started covering their short positions as geopolitical tensions on the Korean peninsula had ebbed.
+Market participants said that since the Nikkei hit a four-month low on Sept.
+8, foreign investors and hedge funds have started covering their short positions as geopolitical tensions on the Korean peninsula ebbed.

 But that has changed with the Nikkei recovering and hitting a one-month high on Wednesday.